-- 8.2.37 Enroute aircraft shall enter the oceanic airspace in accordance with their current flight plan or as amended by ATC (what is loaded in the FMS).
-No oceanic clearance is required. - 8.2.38 Fly cost index (ECON).
-ATC will assign a fixed Mach number if required due to traffic and will rarely assign a fixed Mach number more than 0.01 faster or 0.02 slower than requested or filed in the flight plan. - 8.2.39 An assigned Mach number must be maintained.
+- 6.2.37 Enroute aircraft shall enter the oceanic airspace in accordance with their existing ATC clearance.
+No oceanic clearance is required. - 6.2.38 Fly cost index (ECON).
+ATC will assign a fixed Mach number if required due to traffic and will rarely assign a fixed Mach number more than 0.01 faster or 0.02 slower than requested or filed in the flight plan. - 6.2.39 An assigned Mach number must be maintained.
 If an immediate temporary change in an assigned Mach number is essential (due to turbulence for example), ATC must be informed.